pr0x1ma-byte/cybersecurity-struts2/README.md

 ![Dispatcher](src/main/resources/META-INF/resources/images/OglnTextParser-evaluate.png)

 ### The Payload
-This payload was pulled from [Talos Intelligence](http://blog.talosintelligence.com/2017/03/apache-0-day-exploited.html)
+This payload was pulled from [Rapid7 GitHub](https://github.com/rapid7/metasploit-framework/issues/8064)

 The payload can be executed through CURL or POSTMAN